KaviD-115/Worlds-Collide/README.md

 -----
 ***Credits***
 -----
-Joker artwork and coding by me (KaviD 115)
+Artwork and coding by me (KaviD 115)

 ***Installation***
 -----